GiovannaK/shortky-url-shortener-client/README.md

 git clone https://github.com/GiovannaK/shortky-url-shortener-client
 ```

+### Add a .env.local file on root and a key called NEXT_PUBLIC_API_URL, fill information with server address

 ### Assuming you already have NodeJS and npm installed and properly configured: Run the command below to install all required dependencies

 ```html